 The importance of ecommerce web design

 Your website is the first thing potential customers will see when they search for your products or services online.
 If your site looks dated, is difficult to navigate, or doesn’t offer a good user experience, you will lose customers before they even get to fully explore what it is that you have to offer.
+Web design affects SEO too, which has an impact on potential customers finding your website in the first place.

 A well-designed website is essential for any organization, but especially so for ecommerce businesses.
 Why?
 Because in order for potential customers to make purchases, they need to be able to find what they’re looking for quickly and easily, add items to their shopping carts, and check out without any issues.
 For this, it is also recommended to use some kind of test case before rolling out new software to make sure your website is working optimally.